 If you are uncertain about how you should answer any of the questions please discuss your concerns with the interviewer.

 You will be asked to sign this declaration in the presence of the interviewer once you have answered all the questions.

+Please respond by placing a cross or a tick in the relevant box.
+Do not circle.